Exercises

 Learn a sparse GMRF graph: \[ \begin{array}{ll} \underset{\bm{L}\succeq\bm{0}}{\textm{maximize}} & \textm{log gdet}(\bm{L}) - \textm{Tr}(\bm{L}\bm{S}) - \rho\|\bm{L}\|_{0,\textm{off}}\\ \textm{subject to} & \bm{L}\bm{1}=\bm{0}, \quad L_{ij} = L_{ji} \le 0, \quad \forall i\neq j. \end{array} \]

-Learn a heavy-tailed MRF graph by solving the sequence of Gaussianized problems for \(k=1,2,\dots\) \[ \begin{array}{ll} \underset{\bm{L}\succeq\bm{0}}{\textm{maximize}} & \textm{log gdet}(\bm{L}) - \textm{Tr}(\bm{L}\bm{S}^k)\\ \textm{subject to} & \bm{L}\bm{1}=\bm{0}, \quad L_{ij} = L_{ji} \le 0, \quad \forall i\neq j, \end{array} \] where \(\bm{S}^k\) is a weighted sample covariance matrix \[ \bm{S}^k = \frac{1}{T}\sum_{t=1}^T w_t^k \times \bm{x}^{(t)}(\bm{x}^{(t)})^\T, \] with weights \(w_t^k = \frac{p + \nu}{\nu + (\bm{x}^{(t)})^\T\bm{L}^k\bm{x}^{(t)}}\).
+Learn a heavy-tailed MRF graph by solving the following sequence of Gaussianized problems for \(k=1,2,\dots\): \[ \begin{array}{ll} \underset{\bm{L}\succeq\bm{0}}{\textm{maximize}} & \textm{log gdet}(\bm{L}) - \textm{Tr}(\bm{L}\bm{S}^k)\\ \textm{subject to} & \bm{L}\bm{1}=\bm{0}, \quad L_{ij} = L_{ji} \le 0, \quad \forall i\neq j, \end{array} \] where \(\bm{S}^k\) is a weighted sample covariance matrix, \[ \bm{S}^k = \frac{1}{T}\sum_{t=1}^T w_t^k \times \bm{x}^{(t)}(\bm{x}^{(t)})^\T, \] with weights \(w_t^k = \dfrac{p + \nu}{\nu + (\bm{x}^{(t)})^\T\bm{L}^k\bm{x}^{(t)}}\).

-Plot the graphs and compare them visually.
+Plot the graphs and compare.